coralproject/ask-docs/docs_dir/sponge/install.md

 ### Set your environment variables

-Setting your environment variables tells sponge which strategy file you want to use, and which [Pillar](https://github.com/coralproject/pillar) instance you are pushing data into.
+Setting your environment variables tells Sponge which strategy file you want to use, and the URL for the [Pillar](https://github.com/coralproject/pillar) instance you are pushing data to.

 Make your own copy of the `config/dev.cfg` file (you can edit this configuration file with your own values, and then ensure that you don't commit it back to the repository).
 Call your config file whatever you like; we'll call it "custom" in this example.
 ```